August 4, 2021

 After Labor Day, if conditions have improved, we want all schools to be empowered to evaluate the conditions in their individual communities and determine the best course of action regarding masking protocols at that time.
 This will allow the maximum flexibility for each school community based on local conditions.

 All of our schools have worked tirelessly to create a safe environment for our students, faculty, and staff.
 This same commitment will continue as we move into a new semester and a new year.
 As a community, we all have to continue to be flexible and willing to adapt to changes to ensure our schools can open and remain open.
 We know that during this time, changes can happen quickly, but we still need every single person in our Catholic school community to remain committed to the decisions that are made.

-Finally, we are asking our families to be patient with our principals, faculty, and staff as we continually work together for the best possible return to school for our students in 2021-22.
+Finally, we are asking our families to continue their unwavering support of our principals, faculty, and staff as they once again adapt for the best possible safe return to school for our students in 2021-22.
 Our schools did a truly amazing job last year we want to continue building on that success.
 We are all committed to making this a great year!

 Please click here to download the June 17, 2020 letter in a PDF format from David Kessler, Superintendent of Catholic Schools for the Diocese of Owensboro.

 The mission of the Catholic Schools of the Diocese of Owensboro is to share in the Church’s mission: to proclaim the message of Jesus Christ as lived out in the Catholic Church, which creates a worshiping community of believers whose service is a witness of their Christian love.

 Catholic School educators have a commitment to students, to the ministry of teaching, and to the community.
 The Catholic school educator makes the well-being of students the foundation of all decisions and actions, performs teaching responsibilities with diligence and integrity, and believes the Catholic school community is both an agent of appropriate change and a preserver of basic tradition.